MicahParks/jwkset/README.md

 This is a JWK Set (JSON Web Key Set) implementation written in Golang.

-If you would like to run a JWK Set server without writing any Golang code, please visit the Docker server section below.
+If you would like to generate or validate a JWK without writing any Golang code, please visit the Docker server section below.
-TODO

-If you would like to have a JWK Set client without writing any Golang code, you can use the [JWK Set Client Proxy (JCP) project](https://github.com/MicahParks/jcp) perform JWK Set client operations in the language of your choice using an OpenAPI interface.
+If you would like to have a JWK Set client to help verify JWTs without writing any Golang code, you can use the [JWK Set Client Proxy (JCP) project](https://github.com/MicahParks/jcp) perform JWK Set client operations in the language of your choice using an OpenAPI interface.